Cyphexl/placename-insights/docs/doc-final.md

 dtype: int64
 ```

 According to the rough check, only 0.1% of the cities lost their country codes, and almost every city has its `asciiname`.
-So we can ignore those lost their country codes or `asciiname` city to avoid the effection cased by them.
+So we can ignore those lost their country codes or `asciiname` city to avoid the negative effect cased by them.

-Besides our main predicting goal, the geography data set is used widely.
-So we choose some data set about many different kinds of countries in the world to analyze and statistics.
+Besides our main predicting goal, the geography dataset is also chosen for the previous clustering process.
+So we chose some dataset containing information about different countries in the world to analyze and do statistics.

 - agriculture_GDP.csv
 - agriculture_land.csv